Coming soon: A major revision of this article

 The person without the Spirit does not accept the things that come from the Spirit of God but considers them foolishness, and cannot understand them because they are discerned only through the Spirit.
 The person with the Spirit makes judgments about all things, but such a person is not subject to merely human judgments, for, “Who has known the mind of the Lord so as to instruct him?”
 But we have the mind of Christ (1 Cor.
 2:14-16).

-Paul is explaining that human intellect cannot grasp spiritual truths.
-Therefore, if you receive spiritually derived understanding on some matter, you should not accept someone’s intellectual judgment of it; their spiritual judgment, yes, but not their intellectual judgment.
+Paul is explaining that human intellect can’t grasp spiritual truths.
+Therefore, if you receive spiritually derived understanding on some matter, you shouldn’t accept someone’s intellectual judgment of it; their spiritual judgment, yes, but not their intellectual judgment.
 Paul wrote that the spiritual man judges all things, which includes someone else’s spiritual understanding.
 The issue in this passage of Scripture is not whether to judge, but how to judge.
-The intellect cannot properly evaluate the spiritual.
+The intellect can’t properly evaluate the spiritual.
 Your spirit evaluates or judges all things, then reveals the truth to your intellect.
 You have the mind of Christ, which is God’s spiritual perspective guiding your human spirit, which in turn guides your intellect.

 At some point, everyone recognizes the limit of their own judgment and asks someone for their opinion.
 We initially wait to ask because we want to work it out ourselves.
 Some of us wait a long time, but eventually we all ask.